QUALITY-CONTROL OF

 WITH REPEATED AND ADDITIONAL DETAILS

-before the advent of its initial partial implementation in the WikiWikiWeb (see below).
-An ultimate most known
+of its initial partial implementation in the WikiWikiWeb (see below).
+An ultimate most known example is the online

-example is the online encyclopedia Wikipedia, the most popular
+encyclopedia Wikipedia, the most popular

 wiki-based website, and one of the most widely viewed sites in the world.
 It also foreshadows by 40 years the